Aperam announces a Shareholding notification with reference to Transparency Law

 / Key word(s): Miscellaneous

-Luxembourg, 10 June 2024 (14:30 CET) - Aperam announces that a shareholding notification is available in the Luxembourg Stock Exchange’s electronic database OAM on www.bourse.lu and on the company’s website under Investors, Equity Investors, Share Capital & Voting Rights.
+Luxembourg, 12 June 2024 (16:30 CET) - Aperam announces that a shareholding notification is available in the Luxembourg Stock Exchange’s electronic database OAM on www.bourse.lu and on the company’s website under Investors > Equity Investors > Share Capital & Voting Rights.
 The notification is published in reference to the Luxembourg law and the Grand Ducal regulation of 11 January 2008, on transparency requirements for issuers of securities (“Transparency Law”).

 About Aperam